yssource/rhai/doc/src/language/fn-capture.md

 Caveat Emptor
 -------------

-Functions relying on the calling scope is a _Very Bad Idea™_ because it makes code almost impossible to reason and maintain, as their behaviors are volatile and unpredictable.
+Functions relying on the calling scope is often a _Very Bad Idea™_ because it makes code almost impossible to reason and maintain, as their behaviors are volatile and unpredictable.

+They behave more like macros that are expanded inline than actual function calls, thus the syntax is also similar to Rust's macro invocations.

 This usage should be at the last resort.
+YOU HAVE BEEN WARNED.